 Our audit was conducted for the purpose of forming an opinion on the financial statements as a whole.
-The accompanying supplemental information on pages 21-22, which is the responsibility of management, is presented for purposes of additional analysis and is not a required part of the financial statements.
+The accompanying supplemental information on pages 21-22, is presented for purposes of additional analysis and is not a required part of the financial statements.
 The information has not been subjected to the auditing procedures applied in the audit of the basic financial statements and, accordingly, we do not express an opinion, or provide any assurance on it.